 The dismissing of charges is suspect.
 And to add a cherry on top of what appears to be a sweep-it-under-the-rug sundae, Judge Watkins also granted a motion to seal the case.
 Oh, and did I mention Smollett agreed to forfeit his $10,000 bond money?
 For a guy who went a bit crazy in attempting to get a raise, that is a tad suspect.

 No doubt Jussie will soon be back on Twitter, sending hateful messages about President Trump and railing against straight white people.
-But now that “the worst time of my life” he claims is over, time will tell if he will return to a career in entertainment or become a full-time mouthy activist with an ax to grind.We value your comments!
-Please weigh in on our comment section below.
+But now that “the worst time of my life” he claims is over, time will tell if he will return to a career in entertainment or become a full-time mouthy activist with an ax to grind.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com